White Pass Ski Area: History

-Former World Cup racing twins Phil and Steve Mahre grew up at White Pass, where their father Dave "Spike" Mahre was the mountain manager.
-The twin brothers and their seven siblings lived with their parents in a house near the base of the lifts.

 In 1984, the ski area installed Chair 4, another double built by Riblet.
 This lift ran from roughly halfway down Paradise to the summit of Pigtail Peak.
 Additionally, the resort cut out three new runs around Paradise that ended at the new lift.
 Looking to increase capacity at the base area, White Pass installed a high-speed detachable lift that ran from the highway to the summit in 1994.
 Built by Doppelmayr, the Great White Express had nearly double the capacity of the two Pigtail lifts combined.
 The Poma surface lift and Pigtail I were removed to make room for Great White, though some of the Poma's towers were left on the hill as lighting for night skiing.

 In 2000, White Pass overhauled the beginner area of the mountain.
 The last remaining rope tow was replaced with a Doppelmayr platterpull.
 Chair 3 was removed and a new Garaventa triple lift, following a different route, was installed.
 Beginning in a newly cut-out area to the east of the area, the Far East lift ended at the top of the Poma Face.
 The expansion in the Paradise Basin opened in the 2010–11 season and added 767 acre of terrain and two new Doppelmayr chairlifts.
 The Basin Quad is a fixed-grip quad and the Couloir Express is the area's second high-speed detachable quad.
 The resort also constructed a new lodge between the new chairlifts.

 In December 2021, the ski area was sold by White Pass Co.
 Inc. to a group of five Yakima-area businesspeople.
 In 2022, the new ownership group introduced an expanded beginners' area, more Nordic trails, and a ski patrol building.
 Future expansion is contingent on approval from the U.S. Forest Service.

+In April 2025, White Pass began the replacement of chair #4, a 1983 Riblet double with a new fixed grip qaud built by Doppelmayr.
+The lift features a loading carpet at the bottom and will run the same length as the original lift.
+White Pass also began the development of a 2nd lodge at the base located near lot C oriented towards ski lessons.

+Notable skiers

+Former World Cup racing twins Phil and Steve Mahre grew up at White Pass along with their family, where their father Dave "Spike" Mahre was the mountain manager.

 Lifts

-Pigtail II is one of the oldest still-operating chairlifts in North America.
-As of 2019, it is the second-oldest chairlift still in operation in Washington state (beaten only by Mount Spokane’s Chair 1).
+Pigtail II, previously one of the oldest operating chairlifts in North America, was removed during the summer of 2023.
+The new Yakima-based owners, who had recently purchased the resort, decommissioned Pigtail II and auctioned off the chairs to the community to help fund future projects.